Book Series Music, Criticism & Politics, vol. 11

 BIO

-Roberto Illiano is General Secretary of the Centro Studi Opera omnia Luigi Boccherini and President of the Italian National Edition of Muzio Clementi’s Complete Works.
-He is General Editor of the series ‘Speculum Musicae’ and ‘Staging and Dramaturgy: Opera and the Performing Arts’ (Brepols Publishers), and has published a variety of writing (edited volumes, articles, editions, and dictionaries entries) on 19th- and 20th-century music, in particular on Luigi Dallapiccola and Italian music under the Italian fascism.
+Roberto Illiano is General Secretary of the Centro Studi Opera Omnia Luigi Boccherini and President of the Italian National Edition of Muzio Clementi’s Complete Works.
+General Editor of the series ‘Speculum Musicae’ and ‘Staging and Dramaturgy: Opera and the Performing Arts’ (Brepols Publishers), he is a member of the advisory board of the Italian National Edition of Luigi Boccherini’s Complete Works (Secretary Treasurer) and the Italian National Edition of Pietro Antonio Locatelli’s Complete Works (Secretary Treasurer).
+A founder of Ad Parnassum: A Journal on Eighteenth- and Nineteenth-Century Instrumental Music, he is a member of the editorial staff of the series ‘Ad Parnassum Studies’ and ‘Quaderni Clementiani’ (Ut Orpheus Edizioni).
+He has published a variety of writing (edited volumes, articles, editions, and dictionaries entries) on nineteenth- and twentieth-century music.

 Summary